jkmunson/EENG461_LAB2/docs/src/lab2_report.md

 ```c
 SYSCTL_RCGCGPIO_R |= (1 << 5);
 ```
-<p>sets bit 5 of the RCGCGPIO register to a 1, enabling GPIO Port F.</p>
+<p>Sets bit 5 of the RCGCGPIO register to a 1, enabling GPIO Port F.</p>
 <p>The main function consists of the finite state machine for the main routine, which starts with the blue LED being turned on,
 waiting for one second, turning on the red LED, waiting for two seconds, and then turning both the red and blue LEDs off for two seconds.
 The main routine has a 5-second period and loops infinitely.
 The main loop requires a timer to keep time so the intervals